Planetarium programs are $3 per person and free for members. Visit our website for a full description of each program.

 Fridays, Sundays and Mondays at 3:30 p.m.

 Saturdays at 11 a.m. and 3:30 p.m.

 FEBRUARY To Space and Back

 (Please note, on the second weekend of each month the Planetarium will show full dome movies only.
 No Seasonal Stars and Stories.)

 The Secret of the Cardboard Rocket

 In the most dynamic fashion possible, the young star travelers are back to show you what could only be dreamed of before.
-From the boiling surface of the sun… to the icy rings of Saturn… children of all ages will be mesmerized by the incredible scenery in motion that only the Clark Planetarium can offer.
+From the boiling surface of the sun… to the icy rings of Saturn… children of all ages will be mesmerized by the incredible scenery in motion.
 Discover the wonder of discovery in, “The Secret of the Cardboard Rocket.”

 The Little Star That Could

 This is a story about an average yellow star on a search for planets of his own to warm and protect.
 Along his way, he encounters other stars, learns what makes each star special, and discovers that stars can combine to form clusters and galaxies.
 Eventually, Little Star finds his planets, and each is introduced to audiences along with basic information about the Solar System.